jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

     * [Technology Podcast](https://www.thoughtworks.com/en-us/insights/podcasts/technology-podcasts) - Conversations about the latest technical ideas in the industry from Thoughtworks.
     * [Smart Talks with IBM](https://www.ibm.com/think/podcasts/smart-talks) - Cutting edge work at IBM or an extended commercial.
 * Software Craftsmanship:
-    * [Still Burning](https://stillburningpodcast.com/) - Honest conversations about fear, uncertainty, and what it means to build things when the ground keeps shifting as a result of AI.
+    * [Still Burning](https://stillburningpodcast.com/) - Honest conversations about fear, uncertainty, and what it means to build things when the ground keeps shifting because of AI.
 Hosted by [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck), Original [Agile Manifesto](https://agilemanifesto.org/) coauthor, [TDD](https://jhumelsine.github.io/2024/07/15/tdd.html) and [XP](https://en.wikipedia.org/wiki/Extreme_programming) creator/innovator.
     * [Coding Blocks](https://www.codingblocks.net/) - Conversational style among three software developer friends and coworkers.
 They retired the podcast a couple years ago, but several of us on their [Slack](https://www.codingblocks.net/slack/) group are doing a relisten.
 Best for: developers who enjoy conversational deep dives into engineering practices.
     * [Tabs and Spaces](https://open.spotify.com/show/05xweMLT3cConDizrKFIgR) - The British version of Coding Blocks.
 The podcast has also been retired.
 I was a guest on three episodes.
 Links to these podcast episodes and my other guest appearances can be found at [Guest Appearances](https://jhumelsine.github.io/about#other-appearances).
     * [Clean Coders](https://podcasts.apple.com/us/podcast/clean-coders-podcast/id1497337173) - General industry discussion.